← Back to blog

 A simple decision rule

-Pick the provider that makes this workflow boring: export last month’s payments and refunds, compute net revenue per order, and produce an affiliate payout report with no manual guesswork.
+Pick the provider that makes this workflow boring: export last month’s payments, refunds, fees, and disputes, compute net revenue per order, and produce an affiliate payout report with no manual guesswork.

 If two providers are close, choose the one that reduces your irreversible risk: predictable payout timing + clean refund linkage beats slightly lower fees.